[Developers]

 • Works with coast guard and maritime safety communication systems

-• Supports coordination with regional and international maritime rescue organizations
+• Supports coordination with regional and international maritime rescue organisations

 • Compatible with port authority management systems for vessel tracking